kracr/temporal-data-generator/README.md

 # GenACT Documentation
-GenACT is a data generator designed to address challenges in obtaining realistic temporal web data.
+GenACT is an ongoing project that is designed to address challenges in obtaining realistic temporal web data.
 Inspired by real-world data, GenACT is based on academic conference tweets tailored to provision temporal and static data in a streaming fashion, which is suitable for temporal and stream reasoning applications.

 # Table of Contents